 It was anything but obvious.
 One doctor would give us one bit of advice.
 The next would contradict it.
 One book would say to address something immediately, the next would say wait.
 It was like being a first time mom again – completely unsure of what to do next.

-This was especially true in the realm of food and eating.
+This was especially true in the realm of eating, food and autism.